Adam-yni/reliability/README.md

-__When Are Customers Willing To Pay For Better Reliability, And How Much? - An Empirical Study On E-Commerce Observational Data Through Causal Inference And Natural Language ProcessingWhen Are Customers Willing To Pay For Better Reliability, And How Much? - An Empirical Study On E-Commerce Observational Data Through Causal Inference And Natural Language Processing__
+__When Are Customers Willing To Pay For Better Reliability, And How Much? - An Empirical Study On E-Commerce Observational Data Through Causal Inference And Natural Language Processing__
 ESREL 2024

 [See the article](ESREL_Adam.pdf)